 Next up is the stunning Victorian gothic architecture of Westminster Palace, after which you cross Westminster Bridge and join the South Bank Walk.

-The complete self-guided route is on our Chelsea to Tower Hill map.
+You can follow the route on our Chelsea to Tower Hill Map.

 Epping Forest is almost 6,000 acres of ancient woodland that cuts a narrow green corridor in the urban landscape.
 It’s a wonderful place to hike near London.